OSS-Java-Seminar-2022/Bookingnetic/README.md

 ## Features

 ### User and property creation
-  - Register a new user
+  - Register a new client
-  - User log-in
+  - Register a new property owner
-  - User can create a property to his account
+  - Log-in functionality for both roles

 ### Property managment
   - Add property images